Election Blog 1

 Past Voting Patterns: In 2008, North Carolina went blue, but returned to the Republicans in 2016 and 2020.
 The state’s electoral history demonstrates that it remains competitive, making it a critical battleground in 2024.

-Conclusion: The Future of North Carolina in Presidential Elections
+Conclusion: The Future of North Carolina in Presidential Elections:

 North Carolina stands as a pivotal swing state whose political future is tied to national trends and movements within both major parties.
 Understanding how the popular vote and local dynamics evolve will be crucial for predicting the outcome of the 2024 election.
 As we have previously gathered that the democratic party won the popular vote share when their was a change needed.
 So far in a study by Morning Consult from late August it shows that in North Carolina almost match the nationwide favor of Harris with a 49% while Trump has 47%.
 As we continue to analyze the data, I will delve deeper into the demographic and electoral shifts within North Carolina and other key swing states, using both historical and current polling data to inform predictions.